 For UM-Flint departments whose employees work with chemical products or hazardous chemicals, there is new information regarding the Hazard Communication Standard which outlines employer requirements in providing adequate health and safety.
-OSHA (Occupational Safety & Health Administration) and MIOSHA (Michigan Occupational Safety) are adopting the international Global Harmonization System (GHS) as part of the Hazard Communication Standard.
+OSHA (Occupational Safety & Health Administration) and MIOSHA (Michigan Occupational Safety) are adopting the international Globally Harmonized System of Classification and Labelling of Chemicals (GHS) as part of the Hazard Communication Standard.
 The goal of OSHA and MIOSHA adopting the GHS system is to ensure that employers provide health & safety information on hazardous chemicals in a more uniform and structured manner consistent with other countries’ hazardous chemical definitions and labeling requirements to enhance the easy understanding of this important safety information by employees.

 Some of the key changes that come with implementation the GHS system:

 - Material Safety Data Sheets (MSDS) will be in a uniform 16 Section Format and are now called Safety Data Sheets (SDS).

 - Manufacturers are required to provide more detailed information on their labels regarding the chemical hazards and use the GHS pictograms to convey the hazards of those.
 (See Appendix C of attached guideline)

 - The nine GHS pictograms combine several chemical groups within the given hazard to simplify communication on the hazards (See Appendix E of attached guideline).

 - Training on the new GHS labeling, safe chemical procedures and practices, and other requirements for ALL employees who are covered by the Hazard Communication Standard must be completed by December 1, 2013.